ducciow/algorithm_and_data_structure/README.md

 # algorithm_practices

 My algorithm practices following Zuo Chengyun's lectures.

-src
+|src

-|--preheat: warm-up coding problems, the level of which is ranging from super primary to hard.
+|--preheat: warmup coding exercises, the level of which is ranging from super primary to hard.

-|--systematic: a serie of algorithm topics with coding exercises.
+|--systematic: a series of algorithm topics with representative coding exercises.